ammardev/LaravelStorm/README.md

 # LaravelStorm
 Simple IntelliJIdea & PhpStorm plugin to add some useful tools to use with laravel .

+**This is not a framework support plugin.
+If you are searching for a framework support use [Laravel Plugin](https://plugins.jetbrains.com/plugin/7532-laravel-plugin) .
+My plugin is only add some useful tools to deal with laravel easier.**
 ##Current Tools:

 *  Run Configuration: Allow user to run `php artisan serve` from the run menu in the IDE without using terminal (You can insert a custom port and host).